IAmNithi/multiselect-dropdown-react/README.md

 `npm install --save multiselect-dropdown-react`

 ## Usage:
-See the examples in ``/src/App.js` for how to use the component
+See the examples for how to use the component

 ```
 import React, { Component } from 'react';
 import './App.css';
-import Multiselect from './components/Multiselect';
+import Multiselect from 'multiselect-dropdown-react';

 const data = [{
   name: 'one',